MalloZup/doghub/README.md

 ```

-Instead of a list of repositories you can use a list of organisations.
+Instead of a list of repositories you can use a list of organisations. see the `edn.example`config file

 2) start the daemon with: